-I’ve written before about the practical steps to take before you move in together, but now I want to go a step further and explore what happens after a long distance couple becomes ‘regular’.
+I’ve written before about the practical steps to take before you move in together, but now I want to go a step further and explore what happens after a long distance couple becomes ‘a regular couple’.

 Studies like this one suggest that long distance relationships are often more stable than regular relationships, but that they often become less stable when the couple closes the distance, since they can no longer idealise one another to the same extent.